TotalLag/z_ai-vision-mcp-fly/README.md

 ## License

-MIT License - feel free to use this scaffold for your MCP server deployments.
+MIT License - feel free to use this scaffold for your Z.AI Vision MCP Server deployments.